ayerest/Bookshelf/README.md

 ## Instructions

 1. Fork and clone this repository.
-2. Navigate to project directory in your terminal and type 'rake db:migrate'
+2. Navigate to project directory in your terminal and type 'rake db:migrate'.
-3. Type 'rake run' into terminal
+3. Type 'rake run' into terminal.
 4. Create an account and follow terminal prompts to create and organize your shelves!